← Back to the blog homepage

 You don’t have to quit your day job.

-There’s no need to say goodbye before you’re ready.
-In fact, I encourage you to build a strong foundation first, so you can have a healthy, successful transition out of your 9-5 (if that’s your goal).
+There’s no need to say goodbye before you’re ready—or at all!
+Many coaches decide to pursue coaching as a part time 'side hustle' alongside their full-time job as a way to experience extra fulfillment.
+If leaving your full-time job is your ultimate goal, I'd encourage you to build a strong foundation first, so you can have a healthy, successful transition out of your 9-5.
 I’ve even talked to students who feel more fulfilled in their current position after they experience first-hand how the tools and techniques they learn during their coach training can resolve conflict and restore positive energy in their workplace.

 (Side note: If you think you need to leave your job in order to have the time to pursue coach training, it’s time to reset.
 Over 90% of iPEC students are working full-time when they enroll in our program.
 Our training is structured specifically for professionals who work during the week and can be tailored to fit any schedule, even a non-traditional one.)